 - No Monthly Mortgage Payments: The most clear benefit of a reverse mortgage is the absence of a regular mortgage payment.
 On a fixed retirement income, even a small monthly mortgage payment can consume a large chunk.
 The absence of this payment, therefore, can be freeing for retirees pinching pennies to keep a roof over their heads.

 - Financial Flexibility: One of the best things about a reverse mortgage is that it can provide homeowners with a steady stream of income –– or a lump sum –– to be used for various purposes.
 Typically, reverse mortgages don't affect your credit score, either.
 From supplementing retirement income to covering healthcare expenses or even aging in place home modifications, freeing up your home equity can greatly impact everyday life.
-But reverse mortgages aren’t the only way to do so: home equity loans, HELOCs, and Truehold’s sale-leaseback are all popular alternatives.
+But reverse mortgages aren’t the only way to do so: home equity loans, HELOCs, and Truehold’s sell and stay transaction are all popular alternatives.

 - Non-Recourse Loan: One key advantage of a reverse mortgage is that, as the homeowner, you won’t be liable for loan repayment.
 Instead, the loan balance will be repaid from the proceeds of a home’s sale either when you move or after you pass away.
 Further, most reverse mortgages are non-recourse loans, meaning that the amount owed on the home at the end of a reverse mortgage cannot exceed the home’s value.
 This can protect your heirs from owing more on the property than it’s worth, giving you peace of mind knowing you aren’t hurting your family’s future in exchange for some added comfort today.3